MaestroJurko/MaestroJurko/README.md

 ### Hi there 👋

-I am a toolmaker with 13+ years of professional software development experience and looking for a new challenge.
+I am a toolmaker with 13+ years of professional software engineering experience and looking for a new challenge.